 The WR Council is the executive body of the Party, with a minimum membership of four.

-Currently working as a full-time family carer, Nick has previously worked for both the U.K. civil service and, during a period living in the U.S., the state government of South Carolina.
+Currently working for and with long experience in the civil service, Nick has also, during a period living in the U.S., worked for the state government of South Carolina.

 A former member of the Green Party who had been interested in Wessex since learning Anglo-Saxon history at school, Nick joined the Wessex Regionalists after someone fortuitously left an issue of The Regionalist magazine, which focused on the party, lying around at a Green Party conference.
 He has since stood for election to Bristol City Council, in the Eastville ward.